ContentMine/workshop-resources/software-tutorials/ami/README.md

 ### Summarization of results

 ami-plugin possesses the ability to automatically create an aggregation of results.
-It is possible to aggregate the results per
+It is possible to aggregate the results over all plugins with:

 ```
-ami2-sequence --analyze file\(\*\*/results.xml\) -o sequencesfiles.xml --project zika
+ami2-sequence --project ursus --filter file\(\*\*/results.xml\) -o sequencesfiles.xml
 ```

+It is possible to only aggregate results for a specific plugin and option, e.g. for `dna`:
 ```
-ami2-sequence --project zika --analyze file\(\*\*/dna/results.xml\)xpath\(//result\) -o dnasnippets.xml
+ami2-sequence --project ursus --filter file\(\*\*/dna/results.xml\)xpath\(//result\) -o dnasnippets.xml
 ```

-They are presented in an html-table.

 ## Summary

 * A project folder containing ctrees is always the input.
 * Plugins are own software parts with own commands.
 * Rsults/Facts are stored within the ctree in a plugin-specific folder.
-* Facts also store the context of 99 characters before and after the fact.
+* Results also store the context of 99 characters before and after the fact.

 **Next steps**